berlin/haushaltsdaten/README.md

 This data visualization communicates Berlin's public expenditures.
 It describes in which fields data is spent, it compares the planed expenditures from the real ones and shows which departments are responsible for them.

+## The data

+- open data from daten.berlin.de (published bi-annually)
+- published as XLS, we covert to CSV and add to PostgreSQL database
+- more info in Supabase repo
+- alternatives to Supabase?

 ## Tech stack

 This website is a NextJS app configured with: